Restaurants in Downtown and the French Quarter

 Tip: Counter ordering and a market.
 Salads and grain bowls turn over fast at lunch; arrive before noon.

-Callie's Hot Little Biscuit on Meeting Street in Charleston bakes the same scratch buttermilk biscuits with country ham and pimento cheese in the heart of the City Market.
+Callie's Hot Little Biscuit on Meeting Street in Charleston bakes the same scratch buttermilk biscuits with country ham and pimento cheese in the heart.

 Tip: Walk-up counter; busiest at weekend mornings.
 Closes at 14:00; arrive at opening for the sausage biscuit.